Topics Map > Event Resources

 Overview

 Establishing a welcoming online learning environment is only the first step.
-In order to promote student success, you’ll need to continually provide opportunities for students to engage - in other words, active learning experiences.
+To promote student success, you’ll need to continually provide opportunities for students to engage — in other words, active learning experiences.
 Active learning is an important part of any course, regardless of delivery modality.
 Online learning offers a variety of innovative ways to engage students.
-Here you will explore active learning strategies, identify new opportunities for interaction, and discover approaches to facilitating asynchronous discussions that you can use in your course.
+Here, you will explore active learning strategies, identify new opportunities for interaction, and discover approaches to facilitating asynchronous discussions that you can use in your course.

 What is "engagement"?